LeihuaYe/Machine-Learning-Rare-Event-Classification/README.md

 ## What is the data?

-This dataset is collected by a Portuguese banking institution to assess the effect of direct marketing campaigns (phone calls) in predicting if the client will subscribe a term deposit.
-The data source can be accessed here at: https://archive.ics.uci.edu/ml/datasets/bank+marketing.
+This dataset is collected by a Portuguese banking institution to assess the effect of direct marketing campaigns (phone calls) in predicting if the client will subscribe to a term deposit.
+The data source can be accessed here at https://archive.ics.uci.edu/ml/datasets/bank+marketing.

 ## About the Author